awsdocs/amazon-rds-user-guide/doc_source/USER_ConnectToInstance.md

 ## Connecting from the MySQL command\-line client \(unencrypted\)<a name="USER_ConnectToInstance.CLI"></a>

 **Important**
 Only use an unencrypted MySQL connection when the client and server are in the same VPC and the network is trusted\.
-For information about using encrypted connections, see [Connecting from the MySQL command\-line client with SSL \(encrypted\)](#USER_ConnectToInstanceSSL.CLI)\.
+For information about using encrypted connections, see [Connecting from the MySQL command\-line client with SSL/TLS \(encrypted\)](mysql-ssl-connections.md#USER_ConnectToInstanceSSL.CLI)\.

 To connect to a DB instance using the MySQL command\-line client, enter the following command at the command prompt\.
 For the \-h parameter, substitute the DNS name \(endpoint\) for your DB instance\.
 For the \-P parameter, substitute the port for your DB instance\.
 For the \-u parameter, substitute the user name of a valid database user, such as the master user\.
 Enter the master user password when prompted\.